Resources for Residents Impacted by Federal Workforce Actions

 Reports & Research

-Prince William County Public Libraries has an incredible Digital Library that offers a full range of services, such as:
+Prince William Public Libraries has an incredible Digital Library that offers a full range of services, such as:

 Mental Health Services - Experiencing job loss can be a difficult and challenging experience that can impact your mental health.
 Prince William County Community Services offers a wide range of mental health and substance abuse services, including same day access.
 They can help during non-emergencies and emergencies.
 They offer Crisis Intervention Services 24 hours a day, 7 days a week, which can be accessed by calling 703-792-7800 in Manassas or 703-792-4900 in Woodbridge.